 - 4. Publish the folder. - 5.
-In the Resources tree, right-click a domain or folder, point to New, and then click Page.
-The Page Designer opens. - 6.
-Select a columnar template from the Add Page window and click Create. - 7.
+On the Home page, click Portal Page.

+- 6. Select a columnar template from the Add Page dialog box, and click Create. - 7.
 With the page canvas selected, in the Properties panel, clear the Lock Page check box and select the Prevent Layout Change check box.